PFlow Heliport Lift Helps Offshore Oil Platform

-The lift was custom designed to the necessary specs and tolerances required to withstand the totally exposed, harsh marine environment.
-Every metal part was hot-dip galvanized (HDG), all hardware is stainless steel, and most non-metal parts are polycarbonate, UV resistant plastic.
+The lift was custom designed (based off our M Series lift) to the necessary specs and tolerances required to withstand the totally exposed, harsh marine environment.
+Every metal part was hot-dip galvanized, all hardware is stainless steel, and most non-metal parts are polycarbonate, UV resistant plastic.
 All other components, including controls, cables and electronics were designed and specified to withstand extensive saltwater exposure.

 Shell hired Jacobs Engineering, a major global engineering firm that provides technical, professional, and construction services to manage the design and construction of the platform.

-PFlow conducted wind load calculations to determine the how the force of the wind and the sway of the platform would impact the structural design of the lift to endure the wind and natural movement an oil platform experiences in open sea storms and rough weather.
+PFlow conducted wind load calculations to determine how the wind force and sway of the platform would impact the lift’s structural design.
+The lift could then endure the type of environment an oil platform experiences in open sea storms and rough weather.

 With the specs and requirements established, PFlow worked closely with Jacobs throughout the entire process.
 Jacobs performed three site visits to the PFlow plant during the design and initial building process, closely reviewing the initial design models and engineering submittals.
 Once construction began Jacobs performed several interim inspections that included a series of weld integrity tests, and other non-disruptive tests to assess the adherence of the lift structure to the necessary specifications.

-“Lift installations in unique environments often have special requirements that make the project far more complex,” said Dan Walters, PFlow’s VP of Sales who worked closely with Jacobs Engineering throughout the entire project.
+“Lift installations in unique environments often have special requirements that make the project far more complex,” said Dan Walters, VP of Sales, PFlow Industries, who worked closely with Jacobs Engineering throughout the entire project.